cloudowski/docker-splunk-jboss/README.md

 	./manage.sh start splunk
 `

-See **splunk/README.txt** for details on how to control splunk configuration using environemnt variables.
+See **splunk/README.txt** for details on how to control splunk configuration using environment variables.